fredblain/fredblain.org/content/pages/research.rst

   :align: right
   :height: 200px

-I'm currently a postdoctoral researcher at The University of Sheffield (`USFD`_) in `Lucia Specia`_'s team, and member of the `Sheffield NLP group`_.
+I am currently a postdoctoral researcher at The University of Sheffield (`USFD`_) in `Lucia Specia`_'s team, and member of the `Sheffield NLP group`_.
-I'm hired on the european project so-called "Quality Translation 21" (`QT21`_) to work on discriminative training and quality estimation of machine translation.
+I am hired on the european project so-called "Quality Translation 21" (`QT21`_) to work on discriminative training and quality estimation of machine translation.

 .. _USFD: https://www.sheffield.ac.uk/
 .. _Lucia Specia: http://staffwww.dcs.shef.ac.uk/people/L.Specia/